ZhangZisu/LightUI/README.md

 Build for production: `yarn build`

-This project is integrated into LightOnlineJudge
+This project is integrated into Perilla >= 0.0.4